Hip Replacement

 7. Avoid Certain Positions:

-Avoid crossing your legs and bending your hips more than 90 degrees.
-These positions might put strain on your hip and delay rehabilitation.
+Avoid sitting with your legs crossed and avoid bending your hip more than 90 degrees.
+These positions can put stress on your hip and slow down your recovery.

 8. Avoid High-Impact Activities:

-High-impact activities such as sprinting, leaping, or contact sports should be avoided since they can harm your new hip joint and slow your recovery.
+Avoid high-impact activities like running, jumping, or contact sports, as these can damage your new hip joint and slow down your recovery.

 9. Use Assistive Devices:

-As advised by your surgeon, use crutches or a walker to assist take the weight off your replacement hip joint and prevent falls.
+Use crutches or a walker as directed by your surgeon to help take the weight off your new hip joint and prevent falls.

 10. Follow-up Visits:

-Attend all follow-up sessions with your surgeon to ensure proper healing and monitoring of your recovery.
+Attend all follow-up appointments with your surgeon to monitor your recovery and ensure that everything is healing properly.

 We do what's best for you.